Learning through atypical "phase transitions" in overparameterized neural networks: Geometry of minima vs overparameterization: threshold phenomena

 where $M \equiv \mu_1 r$, $Q_d \equiv \mu_\star^2 + \mu_1^2 p_d$, and $\mu_1$, $\mu_\star$ are constants that depend only on the nonlinear function $\sigma$ (see SI for their expressions).
-From the solutions of the saddle point equations we can also compute the probability that the average of the outputs of students sampled from the posterior on a random new pattern has different sign than that given by the teacher; this is equivalent to compute the barycenter of typical solutions.
+From the solutions of the saddle point equations we can also compute the probability that the average of the outputs of students sampled from the posterior on a random new pattern has different sign than that given by the teacher (see the SI for the definition); this turns out to be equivalent to computing the generalization error of the barycenter of typical solutions.
 All the details of the computation are reported in the SI; here we report the final result

 where $Q \equiv \mu_\star^2 q + \mu_1^2 p$.
-We report in Fig.~\ref{Fig::gen_error} the plot of the generalization error of typical solutions with zero, non-zero and maximum possible margin versus the degree of overparameterization $1/\alpha$ together with the generalization error of the barycenter of typical solutions having zero margin.
+In Fig.~\ref{Fig::gen_error} we show the plot of the generalization error of typical solutions with zero, non-zero and maximum possible margin versus the degree of overparameterization $1/\alpha$, together with the generalization error of the barycenter of typical solutions having zero margin.
 All those curves are monotonically decreasing.

 Moreover we show that the margin $\kappa_{\text{opt}}$ that should be imposed in order to minimize the generalization error of the barycenter undergoes a transition from zero (for $\alpha>\alpha^{*}$) to non-zero values (for $\alpha<\alpha^*$) whenever we increase the degree of overparameterization.
 The value of the optimal margin $\kappa_{\text{opt}}$ is plotted in the inset of Fig.~\ref{Fig::gen_error}.